 For forty years, Malgorzata Szejnert (b.
 1936) has been one of Poland’s most important nonfiction writers and editors, shaping a generation of Polish literary reportage.
 She began writing about challenging social issues in the 1970s, and was an active member of the opposition during the Solidarity period.
 After the fall of Communism, she co-founded Poland’s leading daily newspaper Gazeta Wyborcza and led its reportage division for 15 years.
 Since retiring, she has devoted herself entirely to book writing.
 Her topics range from Poland to America to Zanzibar, always with a warm, personal focus, allowing marginalised people to speak for themselves through her work.
-In October 2020, the English translation of her book Ellis Island: A People’s History will be published by Scribe.
+In 2020, the English translation of her book Ellis Island: A People’s History was published by Scribe.

 Represented in association with Andrew Nurnberg Associates Warsaw